Michael1388/ASP.NET-CMS-Web-Project/README.md

 The first story I completed was creating and styling the About Page.
 I was given a reference and specific images and text to work with, approved by the product owner.
 Using Bootstrap 4 and CSS, I created a professionally designed web page and afterwards was assigned to the Rental Histories section of the website.

 I was tasked there with creating and styling the Create and Index pages of the Rental Histories section.
 I created the database model and created a scaffold of the model to create the CRUD (create, read, update, delete) pages needed to continue building.
-I then created a sorting interface for the database to be viewed as chosen by the user's needs and the styling required.
+I then created and styled a sort function for the database to be viewed as chosen by the user's sorting needs.

-The project was accomplished using Visual Studio, pushing newly coded story modules to the master.
+The project was accomplished using Microsoft's Visual Studio, pushing newly coded story modules to the master sored on Azure.
 I gained more familiarity using Git and the Azure cloud services platform which was setup to coordinate the team's efforts.
 The project was managed using the Agile Scrum Framework having a Sprint Planning Session, Daily Stand-ups and Weekly Code Retrospectives.
-This was my second time using Azure and the Agile Scrum Framework after previously participating in an earlier two week Python project as well.